 The devices in a corporate network typically connect to the Internet through a proxy server instead of using a direct connection.
 A proxy server or proxy forwards the requests of client applications that run on the corporate devices to the servers that run on the Internet, as if the proxy itself initiated the requests.
 Then the proxy sends the responses from the servers back to the clients.
 By acting as intermediary, a proxy server can provide varied functionality such as content filtering (for improved security) or content caching (for better performance).

-Thus, in a Nexthink Cloud setup, Finders inside a corporate network that is equipped with a proxy server are usually required to send their traffic through the proxy to reach the Portals and Engines in the Nexthink Cloud.
-In this article, learn about the different types of proxies and configurations supported by the Finder.
+Thus, in a Nexthink Cloud setup, Collectors inside a corporate network that is equipped with a proxy server are usually required to send their traffic through the proxy to reach the Nexthink Cloud.
+In this article, learn about the different types of proxies and configurations supported by the Collector.

 Supported types of proxies

-The Finder supports the following types of proxies without user authentication:
+The Collector supports the following types of proxies:

 HTTP (web) proxy